J-Wachs/Z21Client/README.md

 * In SystemState, Capabilities has been changed from a byte to a record to better describe the flags
 * A method for discovering Z21 devices on the network has been added
 * The properties HardwareInfo, IsZ21, Z21Code, Capabilities, and SerialNumber have been added to the class
+* Added methode GetTurnoutInfoAsync in IZ21Client and Z1Client

 ## z21 and z21Start locking information